Search

 Four Standout Styles from AGS Members You’ll Love Right Now

 Fine jewelry tells a story—and the latest pieces from American Gem Society (AGS) members are doing just that, with creativity, craftsmanship, and character.
 Whether you’re looking for something meaningful, modern, or bold, these four designs capture what makes AGS jewelers exceptional: integrity, quality, and artistry.
+Click each image below to get a closer look at the beautiful details.
 Facets of Fire – Five-Stone Diamond RingThis timeless five-stone diamond ring by Facets of Fire delivers classic elegance with a modern twist.
 Each diamond creates bursts of fire.
-Ideal for anniversaries or milestone celebrations, this ring is a radiant symbol of love and commitment—one that’s visibly different, thanks to patented innovation.
-Facets of Fire Kimberly
+Ideal for anniversaries or milestone celebrations, this ring is a radiant symbol of love

 Read More »